skycoin/skycoin/cmd/cli/README.md

 ## Note

-The `[option]` in subcommand must be set before the rest values, otherwise the `option` won't be parsed, example:
+The `[option]` in subcommand must be set before the rest of the values, otherwise the `option` won't be parsed.
+For example:

 If we want to specify a `change address` in `send` command, we can use `-c` option, if you run the command in the following way: